 It will be up to your taste to see if it is up to standard.
 Less salt produces bread with less volume as it rises very quickly.
 Bread is the most common source of salt in most modern diets.
 So if we reduce the amount of salt in our bread, or erm *cough- eat less bread, we are going to improve our body salt levels.

-If you want the benefits of salt in your dough yet you want to reduce the flavour of it we can add other ingredients.
+If you want the benefits of salt in your dough yet you want to reduce its flavour of it we can add other ingredients.
 Sweeteners such as sugar or honey will lower the salty taste of bread.
 Acidic foods such as lemons and tomatoes can be added to liven up any food whilst contracting the flavour of salt.

 There are many methods that bakers use to add salt to the dough.
 One of which is delaying its addition, other suggestions include dissolving the salt before it is added to the dough.
 Here’s how they work:

-A few years ago, delaying the addition of salt until the end of mixing became popular in commercial bakeries.
+A few years ago, delaying the addition of salt until near the end of mixing became popular in commercial bakeries.
 Delaying the salt accelerates the formation of the extensible gluten which makes mixing easier.
 But salt has a protective capacity on the carotenoids present in the grain.
 Carotenoids contain pigments of colour and flavour from the flour.

 Salt reduces the oxidative effects of air exposure and protects from “bleaching”.
 This is where the carotenoids absorb oxygen.
-Oxygenation “washes” the carotenoids away.
+Too much oxidation “washes” the carotenoids away.
 This leaves the bread lacking in flavour and colour.
 A common sign of this style of bread which is often referred to as “bleached” is a bright white crumb.
-The method has been largely white balled, but some (older) recipe books (and a few Italian baker’s) suggest that you do.
+The method has been largely blackballed, but some (older) recipe books (and a few Italian baker’s) suggest that you do.
 To improve the extensibility of dough I’d rather use an autolyse and/or switch flour to a brand that contains more gliadin gluten proteins.

 To autolyse dough, leave the flour and water to soak (with or without the starter) for a while.
 The duration of the soaking is usually between 10 minutes and 2 hours.
 After the autolyse, add the salt and knead.
 The autolyse allows the flour to soak up the water.
 This strengthens the gliadin gluten to improve extensibility.
 It also repairs damaged gluten and starch particles.
 Soaking the flour without salt makes the gluten more extensible and less elastic.
 An autolyse is a great way to help baguettes or focaccia to hold their long shapes.
 It’s also used in sourdough baking to improve the oven spring.

-Bakers who autolyse their dough overnight often encounter “bleaching” without realising.
+Bakers who autolyse their dough overnight often encounter “bleaching” without realising it.
 If autolyse lasts for a long time, the bread can deteriorate.
 Consider a shorter autolyse of less than 2 hours.
 To find out, read The Autolyse Process For Bread Bakers.

 Some bakers dissolve their salt in the water before adding it to the flour.
 I’ve found when using large grain sea salts I have to whisk the salt in the water to dissolve before adding it.
 If I don’t I get chunks of salt throughout the dough.
 But dissolving the salt for every recipe does have its merits.
 This experiment shows that dissolving the salt before kneading strengthens the gluten further.
 After reading this I recommend that the salt is dissolved every time you make bread.

 A lot of people get nervous when thinking about dissolving the salt in the same water as the yeast.
 This is because of the common saying of “salt kills yeast”.
 There shouldn’t be a problem with the salt being in the same water as the yeast.
 You should ensure there is enough water to dissolve the yeast, salt and sugar.
 The salt will slow down the action of the yeast so expect it to take a little bit longer to bloom.

 Dough made without salt creates a better environment for yeast to produce carbon dioxide.
 This means the dough rises faster which is great for a fast rise, but less advantageous for good bread.
-Less air pockets will appear, but the pockets that do exist have a larger diameter.
+Fewer air pockets will appear, but the pockets that do exist have a larger diameter.
 Expect a diminished texture and to see uneven holes running throughout the crumb if you don’t add enough salt.

-The rheology of the dough will also suffer through a lack of elasticity, but will be very extensible.
+The rheology of the dough will also suffer through a lack of elasticity but will be very extensible.
 Due to its lack of elasticity, bread made without salt is hard to shape.
 It would have to be risen and baked in a tin for support.
 Flatbreads are ideal for salt-less bread.
 You can view my Italian salt less flatbread recipe.
 They are amazing served with salty cheeses and dried meats!
 Salt plays an essential role in producing flavour, texture and colour.
 It’s critical to make dough rise into a nice, airy loaf.